Hip Dysplasia In Dogs

 As your senior dog ages providing them appropriate levels of exercise and a healthy diet will prevent obesity, which is a major contributing factor to hip dysplasia.
 Obesity also causes many other health problems in pets, from diabetes to elbow dysplasia, so hold off on excessive ‘low-nutritional-value’ treats and other fatty foods.

-Although hips and joint changes characteristic of CHD are associated with large breed dogs, small dogs are not exempt from developing early signs of hip displasia as well.
+Although hips and joint changes characteristic of CHD are associated with large breed dogs, small dogs are not exempt from developing early signs of hip dysplasia as well.
 Care should be taken to ensure dogs of all stages in life are consuming a healthy diet to prevent the onset of hip dysplasia.

 Dogs With Hip Dysplasia – A Compendium of Care